roadfoodr/tinware/prompts/tinware-FSD-current.md

 ### 5.6 Hint Functionality

 - The "Show Hint" button is available before "No More Words" is pressed.
+- Hints can also be activated by pressing the '?' key when the "Show Hint" button is active.
+- The hint system alternates between two types of hints:
+  1. Count hint: Displays the number of identified valid answers and the total count of possible valid words.
+  2. Definition hint: Shows the definition of a random unidentified word.
 - When the hint is displayed:
   - The hint text appears in the message area.
-  - The focus automatically returns to the input area.
+  - The focus automatically returns to the input area after a short delay.
-  - The "Show Hint" button is disabled to prevent multiple hint requests.
+  - The "Show Hint" button remains active, allowing for consecutive hint requests.
-- The hint message now includes the count of identified valid answers and the total count of possible valid words.
 - If there are no valid words for the current scenario, the hint displays "There are no possible valid words".
+- The type of hint (count or definition) is stored in the game state as `lastHintType` to determine which type to show next.

+### 5.7 Keyboard Controls

+- Spacebar:
+  - When the input field is focused and not all answers are shown: Activates the "No More Words" function.
+  - When all answers are shown: Activates the "Next Word" function.
+- '?' key: Activates the "Show Hint" function when it's available (before "No More Words" is pressed).

-### 5.7 Retry Functionality
+### 5.8 Retry Functionality

 - The "Retry" button is available after "No More Words" is pressed.
 - When Retry is activated, the same scenario is restarted.

-### 5.8 Next Word Functionality
+### 5.9 Next Word Functionality

 - The "Next Word" button is available after "No More Words" is pressed.
 - When Next Word is activated, a new scenario in current topic is restarted.

-### 5.9 Focus Management
+### 5.10 Focus Management

 - The input area receives focus:
   - At the start of a new game scenario.